Electrical Grounding Nec Training Article 250 Grounding

 Grounding of the units: Attach a ground wire from one of the threaded studs (A) at the bottom of the housing, to the mounting plate (B).
 The ground resistance between.
 Power from factory ground must be installed by a qualified electrician.
 Each DISTRIBUTION BOX and controller must be grounded.
 The longevity and dependability of essential electrical components are both preserved with the assistance of this protection.
 System Stability: A. A ground rod, also known as an earthing rod, grounding rod or ground electrode, is a long, slender metal rod that is typically made of materials like copper or steel.

-Grounding wire of explosion-proof distribution box casing
+Grounding of the distribution box through the door

 • Grounding terminal of the distribution box frame